Quantum K-theory of Quiver Varieties and Many-Body Systems: Quantum K-theory

 The main object of study in this paper will be a certain deformation of the classical equivariant K-theory ring $K_{\mathsf{T}}(X)$.
-For a Nakajima quiver variety $X$ one can define a set of tautological bundles on it $V_i, W_i, i\in I$ as bundles constructed by assigning to each point the vector spaces $V$ and $W$ used to construct it.
-It follows from this construcion, that all bundles $W_i$ are topologically trivial.
-Tensorial polynomials of these bundles and their duals generate $K_{\mathsf{T}}(X)$ according to Kirwan's surjectivity conjecture, which is recently shown to be true on the level of cohomology \cite{McGerty:2016kir}.
+For a Nakajima quiver variety $X$ one can define a set of tautological bundles on it $V_i, W_i, i\in I$ as bundles constructed by applying the associated bundle construction to the G- representations V and W. It follows from this construction, that all bundles $W_i$ are topologically trivial.
+Tensorial polynomials of these bundles and their duals generate $K_{\mathsf{T}}(X)$ according to Kirwan's surjectivity theorem, which is recently proven in \cite{McGerty:2016kir}.
 Let $(\cdot,\cdot)$ be a bilinear form on $K_{\mathsf{T}}(X)$ defined by the following formula \beq (\mathcal{F},\mathcal{G})=\chi(\mathcal{F}\otimes\mathcal{G}\otimes K^{-1/2}), \eeq where $K$ is the canonical class and $\chi$ is the equivariant Euler characteristic.
 Nakajima quiver varieties are a special class of varieties, for which there always exists a square root of the canonical bundle, and it can be chosen canonically from the construction (see Section 6.1 in \cite{Okounkov:2015aa}).
 The variety $X$ is almost never compact, apart from the cases when it is a point.
 The locus of fixed points of $\mathsf{T}$, on the other hand, is compact.
 This allows us to talk about the equivariant Euler characteristic via localization.
 The necessary extra shift of the bilinear form described above will be explained below.